yahiashawon/Ollama-LLM-Web-Applications-to-Streamlit-Cloud/README.md

 ## 📋 Overview

-This application provides a research-grade interface for performing deep technical analysis on scientific visualizations, experimental plots, and computational physics imagery using the Gemma 3 vision-language model.
+This application offers a research-grade interface for conducting in-depth technical analysis on scientific visualizations, experimental plots, and computational physics imagery, utilizing the Gemma 3 vision-language model.
 The system employs a client-side JavaScript architecture embedded within Streamlit for seamless multimodal inference workflows.

 ### Key Features